dhrumilbhut/voice-coding-assistant/README.md

 ### Supported Models

-- `gpt-4o-mini` (default) - Fast and cost-effective
+- `gpt-4o-mini` (default) - Fast and cost-effective, optimal for most coding tasks
-- `gpt-4o` - More capable for complex tasks
+- `gpt-4o` - More capable for complex architectural decisions and advanced coding
-- `gpt-3.5-turbo` - Budget-friendly option
+- `gpt-3.5-turbo` - Budget-friendly option for simple tasks
+- `gpt-4` - Legacy model, more expensive but highly capable

+**🎯 Model Selection**: Users can choose models based on their specific needs:
+- **Cost-conscious**: Use `gpt-4o-mini` for routine coding tasks
+- **Performance-critical**: Use `gpt-4o` for complex problem-solving
+- **Budget-limited**: Use `gpt-3.5-turbo` for simple file generation

+Since users provide their own API keys, they control the cost/performance trade-off!

 ## 🧠 How It Works